Laesx/palworld-host-save-fix-sakurajima/README.md

 # Palworld Host Save Fix

+> ### :warning: Quick adaptation to make it work with Sakurajima Update, uses a workaround from [Palworld Save Tools #178](https://github.com/cheahjs/palworld-save-tools/issues/178)
+> ### It hasn't been tested a lot but use [Palworld Save Tools v0.22.0](https://github.com/cheahjs/palworld-save-tools) with `python -m pip install palworld-save-tools==0.22.0` :warning:

 > ### :warning: This tool is experimental.
 Be careful of data loss and *always* make a backup. :warning:

 Fixes the bug which forces a player to create a new character when they already have a save.